taganz/taganz.github.io/index.md

 ---

 ### Home projects

+A few homemade projects—some completed, others still in the works.

 - [Evolution Simulation](https://react-biosim.vercel.app/)
     - An environment to create evolutionary simulations inspired in the great video ['I programmed some creatures.
 They Evolved'](https://www.youtube.com/watch?v=N3tRFayqVtk), by davidrandallmiller, ported to React by [carlo697](https://github.com/carlo697/react-biosim)